The Atlanta Fed's SouthPoint offers commentary and observations on various aspects of the region's economy.

 Postings are weekly.

-Southeast housing update: Recent Atlanta Fed polls show housing slump continues
+Southeast housing update: Recent Atlanta Fed poll shows home sales up in January

-Note: The August survey results are based on responses from 149 residential brokers and 54 homebuilders and were collected Sept.
-7–15, 2010.
+Note: January poll results are based on responses from 105 residential brokers and 49 homebuilders and were collected February 7–16, 2011.

-The housing survey's diffusion indexes are calculated as the percentage of total respondents reporting increases minus the percentage reporting declines.
-Positive values in the index indicate increased activity, while negative values indicate decreased activity.
+The housing poll's diffusion indexes are calculated as the percentage of total respondents reporting increases minus the percentage reporting declines.
+Positive values in the index indicate increased activity while negative values indicate decreased activity.

 By Whitney Mancuso, a senior analyst in the Atlanta Fed's research department